 One Church Square, Westminster

 A development of 39 (31 intermediate and 8 private) apartments for rent in Pimlico, Westminster.
-A highly sustainable development achieving Code 4 of the Code for Sustainable Homes.

 The building is planned around a central, glass covered courtyard, and includes a landscaped roof garden accessible to all residents.
 The scheme offers studio, one, two and three bed apartments.
 The building is just a few minutes’ walk from the Pimlico tube station and the amenities and numerous transport options of Victoria.